Bingo Calls Guide

 As a result of more and more Millennials playing bingo, tastes have changed.
 Bingo platforms have cottoned onto this and began changing some of the calls used today to bring bingo bang up to date.

-Here are just some of the latest calls we found on modern bingo sites.
+Here are just some of the latest calls we found our list of bingo sites.

 - Number 6: Little Mix - - It rhymes and is a popular girl group.